Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 12. Make a Plan With Your Neighbors

-It can be hard to get stray and feral cats out of your backyard when they control your whole block.
+It can be hard to get stray and feral cats out of your backyard when they’re in control of your whole block.

 You can connect with your neighbors and make a plan to trap, spay/neuter, and release or relocate the cats together.